-To meet the statutory definition, a child's impairment(s) must result from anatomical, physiological, or psychological abnormalities that are demonstrable by medically acceptable clinical and laboratory diagnostic techniques.
-The impairment(s) must be established by medical evidence consisting of symptoms, signs, and laboratory findings, not only by a statement of symptoms.
+To meet the statutory definition of disability, a child’s impairment(s) must result from anatomical, physiological, or psychological abnormalities that are demonstrable by medically acceptable clinical and laboratory diagnostic techniques.
+We require objective medical evidence (signs, laboratory findings, or both).

 We need evidence from acceptable medical sources to establish whether a child has a medically determinable impairment(s).
-Acceptable medical sources are:
+Acceptable medical sources are a:

-Once we have established the existence of an impairment(s), we may also use evidence from other medical and non-medical sources to show the severity of the impairment(s) and how it affects the child's functioning.
-Other medical sources not listed above include, for example, physicians’ assistants, nurse practitioners, audiologists, and licensed clinical social workers.
-Non-medical sources include, for example, schools, public and private social welfare agencies, parents, guardians and other care givers.
-Educators and other school professionals (counselors, nurses, early intervention team members), in particular, can provide the specific, reliable information we need about how the child has functioned in school over the last 12 months.
-This information gives us an insight into the child's day-to-day functioning, which is very important in determining childhood disability.
+Once we have established the existence of a medically determinable impairment(s), we may also use evidence from other medical and non-medical sources to assess the severity of the impairment(s) and how it affects the child’s functioning.
+Other medical sources not listed above include, for example, naturopaths, chiropractors, and therapists.
+Non-medical sources include, for example, school teachers, counselors, daycare center workers, public and private social welfare agency personnel, relatives, and caregivers.

 Role of the School Professional